About this Guide

 - Invest in time to visit/investigate other programs, and include teachers and other staff in the visits/investigation.

 - Participate in and/or create professional learning networks (PLNs) and professional learning communities (PLCs).

-- Verify the quality of the individual courses using national standards such as those listed in the Annotated Resources (ISTE, iNACOL, and Quality Matters); attend to how the online course is created, supported, and maintained; and check how often it is revised.
+- Verify the quality of the individual courses using national standards such as those listed in the resources (ISTE, and Quality Matters); attend to how the online course is created, supported, and maintained; and check how often it is revised.

 - Provide the opportunity for mentor professional development, beginning with initial orientation to the position and the online program and lasting throughout the individual’s online career, as for teachers and other student support personnel.

 - Provide professional, technical, and learning resources for mentors to support online students.

 - Maintain a manageable work-load for mentors.

 - Establish a mentor position dedicated specifically for supporting online learners, not as an addition to other duties.

 If the students don’t have the opportunity to work in the school, then I think more expectations are put on the parents to play more of a role in monitoring the progress of the student: making sure they’re understanding the material, contacting me if the student is struggling and needs after-hours help with some of the work, setting up time [for additional support]. – Online teacher

 - Provide access to and support for technology required for online courses as stipulated by your course provider.